karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - Stacked Bar Chart: Add order data to the column and convert it to the month.
 Add the order date to the filter, and select the last year.
 Add sales to row.
 Add category to colour.
   - Analyse change over time
   - 1 to whole relationship
+- 100% Stacked Bar Chart: Same as a stacked bar chart.
+Head over to sales in the rows -> Right-click -> Quick Table Calculation -> Percent of Total -> Right-click -> Edit Table Calculation -> Specific Dimension -> Remove the dimension that is not related to the bar chart in terms of making it a stacked bar chart.
+- Multiple Small Bar Chart: Add country to the column.
+Add category and sales to the row.
+Add the order date to the column and convert it to month.
+Add country to colour.
+- Bar in Bar Chart: Add sales and quantity to columns and make it dual axes.
+Add sub-category to rows.
+Head to the quantity marks pane and make the size of the bar chart smaller.